 But, knowing that the oil won’t last forever, Sultan has wisely decided that the future of Oman lies in sustainable, adventure tourism.
 Not massive high-rises like Dubai, not cheap package tours, but for now, a few choice locations like this one.
 Adding new destination-worthy hotels dotted across the country.
 Each as stunning as the previous ones.

-Few countries have Oman’s geological beauty, nor as diverse.
+Few countries have Oman’s diver geological beauty.
 Mountains.
 Canyons.
 Deserts.
 Wadis and oases.
 Beaches.
-Ancient cities.
-So they set out to proudly show the world what this proud country has to offer.
+Ancient culture and cities.
+They set out to show the world what this proud country has to offer.

 The Alila Jabal Akhdar perches like a falcon on the sharp edge of a deep forked canyon, the perfect position to observe everything going on for dozens of miles and to watch the sun set… whilst bobbing in its infinity pool.
 Nothing but you, the sun and the gentle bubbling of the pool.

 This land all used to be owned by the military, a protected preserve.
-But, building for the future, they positioned this Al Hajar adventure hotel in one of the most beautiful locations as any I’ve seen.
+But, building for the future, they positioned this Al Hajar adventure hotel in one of the most beautiful locations I’ve ever seen.

 As you would expect, this place isn’t cheap, but not because of fancy white-gloved service and snooty staff.
 While the service level is high — which the Alila chain is known for around the world — Lowa hiking boots are more at home here than Gucci driving loafers.